GMSzebeni/diligent-sql/tasks.md

 SELECT * FROM pet
 where age >= 5 and weight_in_kg > 5
 - Get all the unique owner IDs (use the pets table only for this).
+SELECT owner_id FROM pet WHERE owner_id IS NOT NULL GROUP BY owner_id ORDER BY owner_id;
-- Find the pets who lives in the wild (does not have any owner). select * from pet where owner_id isNULL
+- Find the pets who lives in the wild (does not have any owner). select * from pet where owner_id IS NULL

 ### Background material